-The director of a probation office may, if necessary, establish individual guidelines for life and conduct that contribute to the improvement and rehabilitation of probation or parole.ers and parolees.
-Unlike the probation conditions, non-compliance with the guidelines does not result in adverse action against the probationer or the parolee.
+The director of a probation office may, if necessary, establish individual guidelines for life and conduct that contribute to the reformation and rehabilitation of parolees and probationers.
+Unlike the conditions, non-compliance with the guidelines does not result in adverse action against the parolees or the probationers.

-C. Implementation of Probationary and Parole Supervision
+C. Parole and Probationary Supervision